authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Indicator Discovery Without Evidence. {#indicator-discovery-without-evidence}
 ----------------------------------

-If an Assertion Record is found, and has an empty or missing bimi-evidence-location entry then no evidence has is presented, and the Indicator MUST be retrieved from the URI specified in the bimi-location-uri entry using the following algorithm:
+If an Assertion Record is found, and has an empty or missing bimi-evidence-location entry then no evidence has is presented, and the Indicator MUST be retrieved from the URI specified in the bimi-location entry using the following algorithm:

 1. Retrieve the SVG Indicator from the URI specified in the l= tag.
 This MUST be a URI with a HTTPS transport.